NumericalOrder

 • DateObject expressions are compared to each other by AbsoluteTime.

-• TimeObject expressions are compared by AbsoluteTime.
+• TimeObject expressions are compared to each other by AbsoluteTime.

 • NumericalOrder compares inexact numbers using all available significant digits.
 Unlike Equal, it does not allow any extra tolerance.